 Saying Good-Bye: Please keep good-byes short and sweet, this will make it easier on you, your camper, and their camp leader.
 The transition from home to camp can be awkward and the sooner campers can jump into camp life the easier and smoother the transition will be.
 Letting campers unpack their own belongings and make their own bed is an important step in developing confidence in their ability to care for themselves.
-Frequently, parents feel guilty about leaving so quickly but our experience shows that short and sweet good-byes are easiest on everyone.
-You're welcome to get more information or speak to a staff person at this time, but campers should be encouraged to join their group.
+Frequently, parents feel guilty about leaving so quickly but our experience shows that brief good-byes are easiest on everyone.
+You're welcome to get more information or speak to a staff person at this time, but campers should be, encouraged, to join their group.
 Use positive messages about camp such as, "You're going to have such a great time!" or "What a great opportunity to meet new friends!"
-Avoid promises to come to camp to pick them up if it doesn't go well.
+Avoid promises to come to camp to pick them up if it does not go well.
 Instead, show that you believe in them and that they will enjoy themselves and have a positive experience.

 Birthdays: These important dates are celebrated at camp, we make sure that we are aware of any special days, but it always good to confirm with us at drop off.
-They will have a full camp sing of Happy Birthday and Cake is always on the menu that day.
-Be sure to check the photo link the following day for any photos from that day.
+As well, please let us know what your child is comfortable with.
+Are they comfortable having a full camp sing Happy Birthday with a Cake?
+Would they rather keep it private and not shared with everyone?
+Please let us know what works best for you and your child.